kmalakoff/walk-filtered/README.md

 - bool: stats - stats before calling filter and pass to the filter function; for example, if you need to filter both directories and files by knowing their type.
 This is an early exist optimization. (default: false)
 - function: concurrency - choose maximum number of parallelly-processed files or folders (NOTE: currently this is not a global option, but per folder).
 Default Infinity.
 - object: fs - choose an fs implementation (default graceful-fs); for example, you can use use fs and concurrency 1
-- string: stat - choose a stats method from fs; for example, 'lstat' (default 'stat')
+- string: stat - choose a stats method from fs; for example, 'stat' (default 'lstat')
 - function: each - choose an each implementation (default async-each-series)